profsmith89/ctps/_sources/chap04.md

 This looks simple enough, as long as we can find libraries with APIs that make, for example, sending a request from one computer to another as simple as a function call.
 Think about this.
 There is almost certainly a boatload of work that needs to be done to send a message from our computer to some other computer, and we'd love it if someone else had figured out how that exactly works and has hidden that work behind the interface of a simple function call.
 Luckily, there is such an API, and we'll use it to do something pretty amazing.

+## Searching Wikipedia

-**Searching Wikipedia.** HOLLIS is programmed to provide its users with lots of information in response to their queries.
+HOLLIS is programmed to provide its users with lots of information in response to their queries.
 You'd learn a book's catalogue number, publisher, and publication date.
 You'd find a short description of its subject matter and any notes that a librarian attached to the entry.
 You'd also know exactly where you could find the book on Harvard's shelves.

 Since we've learned that it's best to start problem solving with a simple instance, let's write most of what we need in our script while targeting a simple web resource.
 In particular, let's ask whether Wikipedia has an entry for *The Cat in the Hat*.
 The pseudocode for this problem is the same as above, except we replace HOLLIS with [wikipedia.org](http://wikipedia.org).